mspncp/gosu-wiki/To Do.md

   * Use Gosu text formatting in Tutorial.rb
   * Make C++'s Gosu::multiply available to Ruby
   * Add Numeric#clamp, Numeric#wrap to Ruby
-  * Screen mess
-    * Iterate on first category of fullscreen tests
-    * Add fullscreen accessors to make proper FS OpenGL possible
-    * Add fullscreen stretching prevention
-    * Think about adding cmd+F support for toggling fullscreen: Possible?
-    * Think about adding alt+enter support for toggling fullscreen: Possible?
-    * Try not to hide the mouse cursor outside of the main window on OS X
-    * Test multiple screens on Windows
   * TextField with clip\_to (update example)
   * Make OpenAL buffers in Mac port larger and make sure that update\_interval&lt;66 always plays running Songs without jitter
   * Text quality